gouiferda/dell-5400-hackintoch/README.md

 ## What works

-- Everything else not mentioned in the issues table, Other fixes coming soon
+- Everything else not mentioned in the issues table, other fixes coming soon

 ## Contact